 Chemistry (0620)

-Which statement about fuels is correct?
+Which statement about endothermic and exothermic reactions is correct?

 Which statement about ions and ionic bonding is correct?